 At the Supervisory Board meeting in April 2023, the calibration of the financial performance targets for the bonus or STI 2023 was adjusted for the contribution of the Frozen Food business.
 For the key performance indicator EBITDA before restructuring expenses and M&A-effects, 100 percent of the target is achieved if EBITDA before restructuring expenses and M&A-effects amounts to EUR 764 million in the fiscal year 2023.
 The target achievement corridor ranges from EUR 684 million, which would correspond to a target achievement of 0 percent, to EUR 844 million, which would correspond to a target achievement of 200 percent.
 Linear interpolation is performed between these values.
 For the key performance indicator ROCE before restructuring expenses and M&A-effects, a target achievement of 100 percent is indicated if the key performance indicator of 29.3 percent is achieved.
-A ROCE before restructuring expenses and M&A-effects of 33.3 percent would correspond to a target achievement of 200 percent and 25.3 percent would correspond to a target achievement of 0 percent.
-Linear interpolation is performed between these values.
+A ROCE before restructuring expenses and M&A-effects of 33.3 percent would correspond to a target achievement of 200 percent of 200 percent.
+Linear interpolation is performed betweent of 200 percent and 25.3 percent would correspond to a target achievement of 0 percent.
+Linear interpolation is performed in the fiscal specific percent and 25.3 percent would correspond to a target achievement of 0 percent.
+Linear interpolation is performed betweent of 200 percent and 25.3 percent would correspond to a target achievement of 0 percent.